You’ve probably already heard the news, but for those of you who haven’t a federal judge ruled the current, men-only draft to be unconstitutional.

 Equal Opportunity for Women

 So, why should we start worrying about all this now, especially since Congress has been debating male-only registration since at least 1980?
-Well, if you didn’t pick up on it in the above paragraph, it’ most likely due to the fact that women can now serve in combat careers, at least according to Angelucci and Gray Miller, Judge of the Southern District of Texas.
+Well, if you didn’t pick up on it in the above paragraph, it’s most likely because women can now serve in combat careers, at least according to Angelucci and Gray Miller, Judge of the Southern District of Texas.

 “If there was ever a time to discuss ‘the place of women in the Armed Services,’ that time has passed,” Miller wrote.